pjeraldo/S_aureus_typing_methods/README.md

 Unless stated otherwise, the code is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Copyright 2017, Mayo Foundation for Medical Education and Research.

 ## Author information

 The code in this repository was written by Patricio Jeraldo and Daniel Quest.